oplS16projects/Fred-s-Stockroom/README.md

 (Template follows.
 You may delete this line and all above it.
 Please edit the following template to create your report.)

 # Project Title: title here (10 words maximum)

-### Problem Statement
+### Statement
-Describe your problem, and why it is interesting.
+Describe your project.
+Why is it interesting?
+Why is it interesting to you personally?
+What do you hope to learn?

-### Problem Analysis
+### Analysis
-Explain what approaches from class you will bring to bear on the problem.
-Be explicit and succinct.
+Explain what approaches from class you will bring to bear on the project.
+Be explicit: e.g., will you use recursion?
+How?
+Will you use map/filter/reduce?
+How?
+Will you use data abstraction?
+Will you use object-orientation?
+Will you use functional approaches to processing your data?
+Will you use state-modification approaches?
+A combination?

+The idea here is to identify what ideas from the class you will use in carrying out your project.

 ### Data set or other source materials
 If you will be working with existing data, where will you get those data from?
 (Dowload it from a website? access it in a database? create it in a simulation you will build....)